The Process of Dry Hopping

-Dry hopping is a process JK gets immense joy from, he says it’s a cathartic exercise, from the opening of the bag and that initial waft of amazing hop aroma to the pouring of the hops into the fermenting vessel.
-He’s done a lot of dry hopping over the years and has his own technique that works for him.
+Dry hopping is a process many brewers get immense joy from.
+It’s a cathartic exercise; from opening the bag and smelling that initial waft of amazing hop aroma, to the pouring of the hops into the fermentation vessel.
+In this article, we talk about the technique our brewer JK uses for dry hopping.

 - The beer seems less ‘fizzy hop water’/vegetal astringent doing it this way.

-- He can use less hops and get the same result.
+- He can use fewer hops and get the same result.

 - Production is reasonably quick, from 1.020 to FG will take 2 days with one more day warm on the hops, the beer can then be transferred as little as 24 hours later to get it off that yeast and spent hops.